Commissions, Performances

 Dante project

-Commenced in late 2024, after the 700th anniversity of Dante’s death, this ambitious project aims to create a 20 minute song cycle followed by a one hour one act opera on the meeting of Dante and Beatrice in the Terrestrial Paradise.
+Commenced in late 2024, after the 700th anniversary of Dante’s death, this ambitious project aims to create a 20 minute song cycle followed by a one hour one act opera on the meeting of Dante and Beatrice in the Terrestrial Paradise.
 Dante placed the Terrestrial Paradise at the top of Mt Purgatory in the Southern Hemisphere.
 The project adapts the text of the translation into English from the Florentine original of La Commedia by Sir Samuel Griffith, Australia’s First Chief Justice.
 The personnel involved in this project:

 Dante experts who are advisors: